Understanding Overdraft Facility in Current Account

 Consider discussing your needs with your bank to find the most suitable overdraft plan for you.
 Always remember, while overdrafts offer flexibility, responsible borrowing is key to maintaining financial health.

-Simplify your business transactions with Current Account.
+Ujjivan SFB does not offer overdraft facility on Current Accounts.
+However, you can still simplify your business transactions with a Current Account from Ujjivan.
 Open a Current Account with Ujjivan Small Finance Bank and enjoy multiple benefits.

 FAQs